The Orange Army awaits at Zandvoort, and if you want to win you need this F1 22 Netherlands setup!

 This part of the setup is all about getting power through the rear wheels and into the asphalt.

-We've gone with 90% on-throttle differential to give you a stable rear when you get on the power out of the corners.
+We've gone with 55% on-throttle differential to give you a strong rear when you get on the power out of the corners.

-The 54% off-throttle differential provides a touch of extra rotation when on the brakes.
+The 50% off-throttle differential provides extra rotation when on the brakes.

 Suspension geometry hasn't changed much in F1 22.